Associate Professor of Art History and Director of Graduate Studies, Newcomb Art Department

 European University Institute, Florence

-Professor Francioni’s current research deals with a variety of topics related to the impact of globalisation on international law.
+Professor Francioni’s current research deals with a variety of topics related to the impact of globalization on international law.
 His main fields of interest are the protection of human rights, cultural property and cultural heritage law, and international law and the environment.
 Professor Francioni is currently Professor Emeritus of International Law at the European University Institute in Florence, and Professor of law at LUISS University, Rome.
 Prior to moving to the European University Institute, he held the chair of international law at the law faculty of the University of Siena where he was also the Director of the International Peace Studies and Jean Monnet Chair in European Law.
 He is legal consultant to UNESCO in matters of cultural property and has represented Italy in many international negotiations on cultural property.
 In 1997-1998 was the President of the UNESCO World Heritage Committee.

 Recent publications include Enforcing International Cultural Heritage Law (co-author and co-editor with J. Gordley), Oxford, OUP, 2013), War by Contract (with N. Ronzitti), Oxford, OUP, 2011; Au-delà des traités: l’émergence d’un nouveau droit coutumier pour la protection du patrimoine culturel, Revue Générale de droit international public” (2007), “From Cultural Property to Cultural Heritage: the Dynamic Evolution of a Concept and Scope,” in L’action normative de l’UNESCO (2007), and “Enforcing the international Responsibility for Human Rights Violations by Multinational Enterprises,” in La Dimension Pluridisciplinaire de la responsabilité sociale de l’entreprise (2007).
 He has just published "The EU the US and Global Climate Governance" (with C, Bakker), Ashgate, 2014.